-7.6 The Group's subsidiary IFA Hotels and Resorts Co. - S.A.L ("IFAHR Lebanon") is located in Lebanon which has recently been witnessing significant economic and political turmoil.
-These events include significant controls on the Lebanese banking system including placing limits on cash withdrawals of foreign currency bank balances, limits on international bank transfers and reduction of contracted interest rates on foreign currency term deposits.
+7.4 The Group's subsidiary IFA Hotels and Resorts Co. - S.A.L ("IFAHR Lebanon") is located in Lebanon which is currently witnessing significant economic and political turmoil.
+These events include significant controls on the Lebanese banking system including placing limits on cash withdrawals of foreign currency bank balances, limits on international bank transfers and re-duction of contracted interest rates on foreign currency term deposits.
 These measures have significantly curtailed the ability of the Group to access the cash and other assets of IFAHR Lebanon.
-Moreover, subsequent to the year end the Government of Lebanon defaulted on its sovereign debt obligation.
+Moreover, the Government of Lebanon defaulted on its sovereign debt obligation.
 The rating agencies have downgraded the sovereign rating of Lebanon as well as some of the Lebanese banks.
+Furthermore, the economy of Lebanon in now considered witnessing hyperin-flation.

-Management has assessed the potential effects of these events on its ability to continue to exercise control over IFAHR Lebanon and concluded that it still has the power and ability to use that power to affect returns and that it is still exposed to variable returns of the subsidiary.
-Accordingly, it continues to consolidate the subsidiary.
+Management has assessed the potential effects of these events on its ability to continue to exer-cise control over IFAHR Lebanon and concluded that it still has the power and ability to use that power to affect returns and that it is still exposed to variable returns of the subsidiary.
+Ac-cordingly, it continues to consolidate the subsidiary.

-Management has also assessed the impact of these events on the carrying value of its investment in IFAHR Lebanon is not material to the Group.
-Furthermore, the Group's management believes that the carrying value of the Group's investment in Lebanon is recoverable and there are currently no indications that any material impairment loss is required at 31 December 2019.
+Management has also assessed that the impact of these events on the carrying value of its in-vestment in IFAHR Lebanon is not material to the Group.
+Furthermore, the Group's manage-ment believes that the carrying value of the Group's investment in Lebanon is recoverable and there are currently no indications that any material impairment loss is required at 31 December 2020.